-- 3.134.
-Commencement of operation should be authorized only once commissioning tests have been completed and their results assessed, and operational limits and conditions have been reviewed and assessed by the regulatory body. - 3.135.
+3.130.
+Commencement of operation should be authorized only once commissioning tests have been completed and their results assessed, and operational limits and conditions have been reviewed and assessed by the regulatory body.

+3.131.
 Over the full operational lifetime of the facility or activity, the regulatory body should require the authorized party to provide evidence at appropriate intervals, in the form of a comprehensive safety review, such as a periodic safety review [36], that the facility or the activity is still fit to continue in operation.
 In many States, this reassessment period is around ten years for a complex nuclear installation such as a nuclear power plant.
-In such comprehensive safety reviews, account should be taken of significant changes in the potential nature and magnitude of the associated hazards, operating experience, significant changes to safety standards, technical developments, and new safety related information from relevant sources.
-Depending on national laws and regulations and the outcome of the comprehensive safety review, the regulatory body may decide to renew the authorization of the authorized party. - 3.136.
-Before bringing a facility back into operation following a major outage, the authorized party should be required to demonstrate to the satisfaction of the regulatory body that the facility will be able to continue to operate in compliance with the safety requirements until the next outage. - 3.137.
+In such comprehensive safety reviews, account should be taken of significant changes in the potential nature and magnitude of the associated hazards, operating experience, significant changes to safety standards, technical developments and, and new safety related information from relevant sources.
+Depending on national laws and regulations and the outcome of the comprehensive safety review, the regulatory body may decide to renew the authorization of the authorized party.

+3.132.
+Before bringing a facility back into operation following a major outage, the authorized party should be required to demonstrate to the satisfaction of the regulatory body that the facility will be able to continue to operate in compliance with the safety requirements until the next outage.

+3.133.
 Throughout the lifetime of the facility or activity, modifications may be made to equipment, to management arrangements and to operational procedures.
 Where these modifications potentially affect safety they should be subjected to proper consideration by the authorized party.
 The regulatory body should ensure that proposed modifications are categorized by the authorized party in accordance with their safety significance.
-This categorization should follow an established procedure, which should may be subject to agreement or approval by the regulatory body.
+This categorization should follow an established procedure, which may be subject to agreement or approval by the regulatory body.
 Modifications that are categorized as significant to safety should be submitted to the regulatory body for review and approval or agreement.
 The regulatory body should inspect the modifications for compliance with the established categorization procedure on a regular basis.
-Further recommendations on modification control at nuclear power plants are provided in Modifications to Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-2.3 [37]. - 3.138.
+Further recommendations on modification control at nuclear power plants are provided in IAEA Safety Standards Series No. NS-G-2.3, Modifications to Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-2.3 [37].

+3.134.
 Plans for radioactive waste management and decommissioning (including technical solutions, waste streams, the governmental and regulatory policies for disposal, and funding) should be reviewed and updated periodically during operation.

-- 3.139.
-Decommissioning or closure should be authorized only once the relevant, detailed plans and procedures to be used, the conditions to be observed during decommissioning or closure, and the proposed final state of the facility, including the radiological status, have been reviewed and assessed by the regulatory body and site inspections have been undertaken, as necessary. - 3.140.
+3.135.
+Decommissioning or closure should be authorized only once the relevant, detailed plans and procedures to be used, the conditions to be observed during decommissioning or closure, and the proposed final state of the facility, including the radiological status, have been reviewed and assessed by the regulatory body and site inspections have been undertaken, as necessary.

+3.136.
 The regulatory body should ensure that, before, during and after decommissioning, relevant documents and records are prepared by the authorized party, kept for an agreed time and maintained to a specified quality.
-Requirements for decommissioning are established in Decommissioning of Facilities, IAEA Safety Standards Series No. GSR Part 6 [38] and further relevant requirements and recommendations are provided in Refs [6] and [39-44].
+Requirements for decommissioning are established in IAEA Safety Standards Series No. GSR Part 6, Decommissioning of Facilities, IAEA Safety Standards Series No. GSR Part 6 [38] and further relevant requirements and recommendations are provided in WS-G-5.1 Refs-[6], SSG-47 [39], GSR Part 5 [40], SSR-5 [41], SSG-40 [42], SSG-41 [43], and WS-G-2.2 [44] and [39-44].